jgphilpott/polyplot/docs/devops/cli/README.md

 # Intro

 The Polyplot CLI (Flint) was used in the early days of development for exploring database collections.
-Most of its functionality has been replaced by the [Jupyter Notebook](https://github.com/jgphilpott/polyplot/blob/master/docs/notes/README.md) service, however it does still work and **has the advantage of having root access to the Polyplot container.** You can for example explore the file system and start or end processes, which can’t be done with the Jupyter Notebook because it runs as a separate docker container.
+Most of it's functionality has been replaced by the [Jupyter Notebook](https://github.com/jgphilpott/polyplot/blob/master/docs/notes/README.md) service, however it does still work and **has the advantage of having root access to the Polyplot container.** You can for example explore the file system and start or end processes, which can’t be done with the Jupyter Notebook because it runs as a separate docker container.

 # Getting Started